James de Gaspé Bonar Ph.D., CEC, PCC

 • Executing the decisions made well

-The importance of rational, effective decision making in a crisis cannot be overstated and the biggest impediments to making such decisions are risks and uncertainty.
+The importance of rational, effective decision-making in a crisis cannot be overstated and the biggest impediments to making such decisions are risks and uncertainty.
 The breadth and depth of risks facing businesses today are immense.
 Profound disruptions resulting from technological innovation and the instantaneous dissemination of data and information are exacerbated by the global economic crisis caused by the ongoing COVID-19 pandemic.
 With so many critical corporate risks facing organizations, what mitigating strategies work best?

 Current situation: As we attempt to navigate through this crisis, we find ourselves in unchartered waters.
-The acquisition and application of practical decision making skills matter now more than ever.
+The acquisition and application of practical decision-making skills matter now more than ever.
 There will be lasting impacts, both positive and negative, for each major decision made today.
-An organisation’s current situation is largely the result of key decisions made 24 to 36 months ago but survival requires that the right decisions be taken urgently.
+An organization’s current situation is largely the result of key decisions made 24 to 36 months ago but survival requires that the right decisions be taken urgently.
 Time is the enemy, but we must choose wisely.
 Do we know how?

 Moving forward: I have found in my work with leaders that the following skills are often more important than their credentials in managing sudden transformation:

 - Critical thinking: Ability to conceptualize, analyze, synthesize, and evaluate relevant information clearly and accurately.